prikavj/Video-Transcriber-Tool/README.md

-# VideoTranscriberTool
+# Video Transcriber Tool

-**VideoTranscriberTool** is a Python-based tool that automatically transcribes videos into text using OpenAI's Whisper model.
+**Video Transcriber Tool** is a Python-based tool that automatically transcribes videos into text using OpenAI's Whisper model.

 ## Features